 The Expanse Of The Internet

 “May Have Missed Volume 1” is an attempt to counter the volume of requests I receive in the various Ear Nutrition inboxes as I type away.
 The venture of EN, when it boils down to the barebones of itself, is a spare-time hobby.
-I try to do what I can, after all, there is only so much I can electro-scribble down on a screen.
-Some don’t fit, others are simply irrelevant to the site but overall, if it piques my interest or it fits the site or whatever trend it’s pursuing at that time, they get featured.
+I try to do what I can, as, after all, there is only so much I can electro-scribble down on a screen.
+Some don’t fit, others are simply irrelevant to the site but overall, if they pique my interest or fit the site and whatever trend it’s pursuing at that time, they get featured.
 I obviously don’t have the time to cover everything and even though I would if I could, it’s just not possible.

 So, without further waffle, here is some music that I haven’t had the time to sit down with-proper.
-The purpose of this series to provide some varied new noise as an enticement to indulge in the plethora that is the underground music scene worldwide.
-“May Have Missed Volume 1” consist of cuts from the inbox, but also outside of it.
+The purpose of this series is to provide some varied new noise as an enticement to indulge in the plethora that is the underground music scene worldwide.
+“May Have Missed Volume 1″ consists of cuts from the inbox, but also outside of it.
 Enjoy!

 Deny of Sweden and resultingly Böset, were actually the first bands to populate the list for “May Have Missed Volume 1”.
 The former have actually been featured on EN before with their earlier in 2020 full-length, a review of which you can find – Here.
 Deny are soon to release yet another relentless blast of Crust Punk and have more planned for 2021 but for now, the split with Böset beckons.